 Be moderate when choosing intensifiers

-Remember that intensifiers are exponential factors.
-Start with small increments and adjust as necessary.
+Remember that intensifiers are exponential factors and that intensifier values can include decimals.
+Although there is no maximum or minimum value, start with small increments and adjust as necessary.

 Spell proper nouns as you’d like them to appear in your transcript